-In order for a stockholder proposal to be considered for inclusion in the proxy statement for the 2026 annual meeting of stockholders, the written proposal must be received by the Corporate Secretary at the address below no earlier than , 2025 and no later than , 2025.
+In order for a stockholder proposal to be considered for inclusion in the proxy statement for the 2026 annual meeting of stockholders, the written proposal must be received by the Corporate Secretary at the address below no later than January 12, 2026.
 In the event that the annual meeting of stockholders is called for a date that is not within 30 days before or after the first anniversary of the date of this year's annual meeting, the proposal must be received no later than a reasonable time before the Company begins to print and mail its proxy materials.
 The proposal will also need to comply with the SEC's regulations under Rule 14a-8 under the Exchange Act regarding the inclusion of stockholder proposals in company sponsored proxy materials.
 Proposals should be addressed to: